playinpixel/stock-dashboard/README.md

 Then open [http://localhost:3000](http://localhost:3000).

-alternatively, you can view the project deployed on railway - stock-dashboard-production-89f5.up.railway.app
+alternatively, you can view the project deployed on [railway](stock-dashboard-production-89f5.up.railway.app)